Phone-GWP-group

 Whilst the data you collected in previous years is invaluable, it is also essential to consider what your competitors are doing.

-Remember what successes you had with your own promotions and how quickly you saw the impact of these.
-Remember to allow some leeway should you see opportunities that arise due to your competitors’ actions (or if you need to respond to their sales tactics).
+Remember what successes you had with your own promotions and how quickly you saw their impact.
+Remember to allow some leeway should opportunities arise due to your competitors’ actions (or if you need to respond to their sales tactics).

 Stock levels and management

-Of course, both of these points lead to you determining how much extra packaging you should need for the festive period.
+Of course, these points will help you determine how much extra packaging you should need for the festive period.

 But where does all of this extra packaging go?
-Especially as you are holding more stock, too?
+Especially as you are holding more stock.

 It is vital to consider how to optimise space in your warehouse to accommodate the extra packaging you hold (these bitesize tips can help with warehouse efficiency), but there are other options, too.